dkbalachandar/cleancode-notes/README.md

 # cleancode-notes
 Clean Code - A Handbook of Agile Software Craftsmanship by Robert C. Martin  - Notes

-Chapter:1 Clean Code
+### Chapter:1 Clean Code

 1. Writing clean code requires discipline.
-We need to work hard to get “code-sense”
+We need to work hard to get “code-sense”.
-2. Code without test is not clean
+2. Code without test is not clean.
 4. Boy Scout Rule tells us we should leave it cleaner than we found it.
 The clean up does not have to be something big.
-5. To write a new code, we need to read the old one, the ratio of time spent reading vs writing is 10:1
+5. To write a new code, we need to read the old one, the ratio of time spent reading vs writing is 10:1.

-Chapter: 2 Names
+### Chapter:2 Names

 1. Use intention revealing names.
 We can improve the code with revealing naming.
-2. Do not use number series naming
+2. Do not use number series naming.
-3. Use Pronounceable names
+3. Use Pronounceable names.
-4. Use Searchable names
+4. Use Searchable names.
 5. Leave interfaces unadorned.
 ShapeFactory and ShapeFactoryImp are better than IShapeFactory and ShapeFactory
 6. Avoid mental mapping.
 Be clear in naming things.
 One difference between a smart programmer and a professional programmer is that the professional understands clarity is king.
 Professionals use their powers for good and write code that others can understand.
-7. When constructors are overloaded use static factory methods with names that describe the arguments Ex.
+7. When constructors are overloaded use static factory methods with names that describe the arguments.

+   '''
    Complex fulcrumPoint = Complex.FromRealNumber(23.0);
+   '''
+   is better than the below code

+    '''
+      Complex fulcrumPoint = new Complex(23.0);

+    '''

 8. Avoid using same word for two purposes.
-9. Use problem domain names
+9. Use problem domain names.

-Chapter:3 Functions
+### Chapter:3 Functions
 1. Function should be small and 20 lines length
 2. Function should do one thing, they should do it well and they should do it only.
 3. Reading code from top to bottom
 4. Be consistent in the function names.

-Chapter:4 Comments
+### Chapter:4 Comments
 1. Always try to explain yourself in code.
 2. Clear and expressive code with fewer comments is far superior to cluttered and complex code with lots of comments.
 3. Create a function that says the same thing as the comment you want to write.